Here are our most Frequently Asked Questions…

 Please get in touch if you have any questions about our funding, or legal status, through the ‘contact’ page.

-We are developing the clinician and researcher areas of the Menstrual Matters website throughout 2019/20 (Sorry- but we are a small team and our founder is also doing a PhD on a full time basis!).
-Please sign up to our clinician or researcher email lists to receive progress updates.
+We are developing the clinician and researcher areas of the Menstrual Matters website throughout 2019/20 (Sorry- but I am also doing a PhD on a full time basis!).
+Please sign up to the clinician or researcher email lists to receive progress updates.